A Primer on Security of Quantum Computing Hardware: Vulnerabilities in quantum computing

 \subsubsection{Crosstalk}

-Crosstalk refers to the unintended transfer of quantum information between two or more quantum bits (qubits) in a quantum circuit.
+Crosstalk refers to the unintended transfer of quantum information between two or more qubits in a quantum circuit.
 It occurs when the interactions between the qubits interfere with each other, causing information to leak from one qubit to another.
-A study by Sarovar et al.\cite{sarovar2019detecting} outlines various sources of classical crosstalk in Transmon-based quantum computers, such as, electromagnetic crosstalk between microwave lines and stray on-chip electromagnetic fields.
-It can arise from various sources, such as, the interaction of qubits through mutual capacitive coupling or the use of shared control lines.
-In another study, the authors in\cite{flux-line-crosstalk} demonstrated the effects of magnetic flux control fields used to operate qubits on unaddressed qubits.
+Various sources of classical crosstalk in Transmon-based quantum computers, such as electromagnetic crosstalk between microwave lines and stray on-chip electromagnetic fields, have been outlined in a study \cite{sarovar2019detecting}.
+It can arise from various sources, such as the interaction of qubits through mutual capacitive coupling or the use of shared control lines.
+Magnetic flux control fields used to operate qubits have been shown to affect unaddressed qubits, causing crosstalk in superconducting qubit systems \cite{flux-line-crosstalk}.
 Crosstalk is a major challenge in the design and implementation of large-scale quantum circuits.
-The study in~\cite{saki-tqe} demonstrated that existing works on error resilience prioritizing only the gate error do not adequately capture NISQ behavior, and that incorporating crosstalk in quantum circuit simulation improved accuracy and established crosstalk as a common source of error in NISQ devices.
-Fig. \ref{fig:crosstalk} depicts one such example of how crosstalk can affect circuit output by introducing errors.
-The final state should be the initial state with no gates applied to qubits Q0 and Q2, but due to crosstalk from gate operation on qubit Q1, we observe errors in the measured output states of Q0 and Q2.
-In a multi-tenant computing (MTC) environment, where multiple quantum programs are executed simultaneously on different physical qubits, crosstalk can be a significant issue.
+It has been demonstrated \cite{saki-tqe} that existing works on error resilience prioritizing only the gate error do not adequately capture NISQ behavior, and that incorporating crosstalk in quantum circuit simulation improved accuracy.
+This work also established crosstalk as a common source of error in NISQ devices.
+Fig. \ref{fig:crosstalk} depicts one such example of crosstalk that can affect circuit output by introducing errors.
+The final state should be the initial state with no gates applied to qubits Q0 and Q2.
+However, we observe errors in the measured output states of Q0 and Q2 due to crosstalk from gate operation on qubit Q1.
+Crosstalk can be a significant issue in a MTC environment, where multiple quantum programs are executed simultaneously on different physical qubits.
 Fault-injection attacks can be launched by manipulating the interactions between qubits.
 The main objective of these attacks is to introduce errors into the computation.